rh-datascience-and-edge-practice/aiml-service-offering-blog/mlops-foundation.md

 ## Conclusion

-If you our your business are interested in AI/ML Services offered by Red Hat, speak to your Red Hat account team, or reach out via https://www.redhat.com/en/contact?contact=sales.
+If you or your business are interested in AI/ML Services offered by Red Hat, speak to your Red Hat account team, or reach out via https://www.redhat.com/en/contact?contact=sales.